-N 40° 03' 743''

-W 105° 17' 864''

-Stop 8.
-Trace fossils in a marine sandstone: Look for a small outcrop of sandstone along the trail.
-Close observation will reveal a block that contains single and branching tubes (Figure 11).
+N 40° 03' 743" W 105° 17' 864" Stop 8.
+Middle Dakota Group and trace fossils in marine sandstone: As you look across Lee Hill Road to the north, you can see the middle Dakota unit below (west) the Muddy/J Sandstone that is covered with vegetation and forms a valley between the two prominent sandstone ridges.
+The middle part of the Dakota Group is termed the Skull Creek Shale, part of the South Platte Formation.
+It is not well exposed along this trail, but can be seen in the road cut along Lee Hill Road.
+The middle Dakota is mostly mudstone and shale that was deposited below sea level and in deeper water.
+Look for a resistant sandstone exposed along the trail.
+Close observation of the sandstone will reveal a block that contains single and branching tubes (Figure 11).
 These are trace fossils.
 These fossils are not the actual remains (hard parts) of the organisms.
-Rather, they are evidence of the activity of marine organisms as they moved through the sediment in burrows and feeding tubes.
+Rather, they are evidence of the activity of some marine organisms as they moved through the sediment in burrows and feeding tubes.